I was convinced my baby deserved a better mum

 My nightmare with postnatal anxiety, OCD and insomnia had begun.

 My primary obsession was that my baby would die in his sleep - therefore, I had to stay awake while he slept.
 To be fair, this is a common concern to new parents.
-Like many new dads, my husband was also on edge, and would hover over the sleeping baby to check he was breathing.
-But for him, the solution was simple - he bought an under-mattress movement sensor, which would alarm if the baby stopped breathing.
+Like many new dads, my husband was also on edge and would hover over the sleeping baby to check he was breathing.
+But for him, the solution was simple - he bought an under-mattress movement sensor, which would sound an alarm if the baby stopped breathing.

 My husband slept soundly after this.
-I on the other hand would just be drifting off, then jolt awake as I felt the need to check, double check, triple check that I'd turned the sensor on.
+I, on the other hand, would just be drifting off, only to jolt awake as I felt the need to check, double check, triple check that I'd turned the sensor on.
 In my mind, the sensor became the only thing standing between my baby and cot death, so I took it everywhere, even slotting it under the mattress in the pram, switching it on whenever I stopped.

 Walking down the high street on one of our first excursions out as a family of three, we were overtaken by a little boy on a scooter, his mother close behind.
 Instantly a series of intrusive disturbing images flitted through my mind - the scooter veering off the pavement into traffic, the boy hit by a car, a little body lying in the street, the mother screaming hysterically.
 My legs turned to jelly and I had to hold onto the buggy to stop myself falling.
-The little boy and his mother continued on their way, oblivious, whereas I experienced a both a physical and emotional reaction to an imaginary accident.
+The little boy and his mother continued on their way, oblivious.

 These intrusive images continued, several times a day.
 Some seemed like reasonable and appropriate fears, such as dropping the baby as I carried him down the stairs, letting go of the buggy and watching it roll into the road in the path of a car.
 But others were shocking and strange - accidentally putting the baby in the microwave, opening our front door to a stranger who'd fling acid at me and the baby, dropping him off the side of a ferry and watching him disappear into the waves below.
 Torturous little horror films that ran through my mind all day.